-All college representative visits are listed on Naviance and are posted in the window of the Counseling and Advising Office as well.
+All college representative visits are listed on Naviance and posted in the Counseling and Advising Office window.

 Any Junior or Senior student wishing to attend a college representative visit must sign up through Naviance.
 Students must first go on to Naviance, click on the "Colleges" tab, click on "View All Upcoming College Visits," and then click on "Sign up."
 Students should then print out the confirmation page to use as a pass to and from class.